-If I had a nickel for every time someone told me I should write a book about our lives in the hospitality industry, I’d be a wealthy woman.
+If I had a nickel for every time someone told me I should write a book.
+A book about our lives in the hospitality industry, I’d be a wealthy woman.
 Well, no, actually, I’d have about $1.35 in my pocket but you get my point.

 And the book that has been suggested I write would not be about travel; it would be about our life in the world of hospitality.
 We’ve owned/operated our B&B for just over 2 1/2 years but in a prior life we owned/operated a high-profile French restaurant in San Jose, CA for 16 years and in a life prior to that, Abi worked as a restaurant manager and I worked for Hyatt Hotels – way, way back in our younger days.
 It’s easily said that hospitality is in our blood.